arungudelli/angularjswiki/content/en/pipes/list/index.md

 next="pipes/jsonpipe"
 featured="pipes-list.jpg"
 authors = ["admin"]
-summary ="List of Built-in Pipes in Angular" keywords=["Angular pipe list"]
+summary ="We have around 13 built in pipes in Angular which are part of @angular/common" keywords=["Angular pipe list"]

 # Add menu entry to sidebar.